 On the web, TorFX uses TLS encryption to safeguard clients data as they interact with its website.
 The green padlock on the left side of the TorFX URL is evidence that the website is secure.
 Other security measures in place include two-factor authentication to verify clients details before letting them access certain services or make changes to their account details.

 On Dun & Bradstreet, a credit rating agency, TorFX has a level 1 rating.
 This means the organisation is creditworthy and has a minimum risk level.
 Most of the information about the company is available on its website and includes an FAQ section that answers most of the questions customers have.

-At the time of publication, Trustpilot reviews totalled 3,130, 87% of which were categorised as ‘Excellent’ and 8% as ‘Great’.
+At the time of publication, Trustpilot TorFX reviews totalled 3,130, 87% of which were categorised as ‘Excellent’ and 8% as ‘Great’.

-The 2% of customers who rated the company as bad and the 1% who gave TorFX a poor rating cited the thorough document verification process, and fees charged by sending and receiving banks as a turn off to them transferring money through the platform.
+In the TorFX reviews, the 2% of customers who rated the company as bad and the 1% who gave TorFX a poor rating cited the thorough document verification process, and fees charged by sending and receiving banks as a turn off to them transferring money through the platform.

 From 2016 to 2019 TorFX has continuously bagged the International Money Transfer Provider of the Year award by Moneyfacts Group, a personal finance data provider.
 In addition, the TorFX has won the Best Customer Service twice in a row, putting it ahead of 100 companies spread across 26 categories.

 TorFX has streamlined its money transfer platform giving customers a simple way to send money to their families and make international payments.
 The following is an easy to follow process on how to get started.

 How to Receive Money Using TorFX?

 The payout option on TorFX is a direct bank deposit in the recipient’s account.
 Depending on the amount and jurisdiction, you could be asked a few questions by the bank officials to ensure that the money is not part of proceeds of crime or money laundering.